OmarAssem11/banking/README.md

 Banking application using firebase and provider.

-add credit card(virtual), transfer money between accounts and more
+Add credit card(virtual), transfer money between accounts and more.

-Light and dark mode
+Light and dark mode.

 Firebase authentication,
 Firebase firestore,